You, Your Man, and His Baby Mama All Need Grit and Grace

 3. Seek mutual respect.

-In the best case scenario, you three would all co-parent beautifully with a united front.
+In the best-case scenario, you three would all co-parent beautifully with a united front.
 But that’s a fantasy, not reality.
 For sanity’s sake, you have to work with what you have.
 Respecting her rules can be difficult when they are directly against your own.
-The good news is that kids actually do just fine when there are two sets of rules as long as both sets are clearly stated and respected.
+The good news is that kids do just fine when there are two sets of rules as long as both are clearly stated and respected.
 It’s only when one parent demeans or disrespects the other’s rules that they get confused.
 Don’t be that person.

 4. Know your role.